ecmwf/anemoi-docs/docs/contributing/contributing.rst

 #.
 After an initial review, a maintainer will enable automated checks to
    run on the Pull Request.

 #.
-Reviewers may provide feedback or request changes to your
+Reviewers may leave feedback or request changes.
+To confirm that
-   contribution.
+   feedback has been addressed, ask reviewers to mark their comments as resolved.

 #.
 Once approved, the Pull Request will be merged into the appropiate
    branch according to the :ref:`merging-guidelines`